(888) 595-9101 Call Now For Pricing and Availability

 Assisted Living Deductions for Caregivers

 Before the current changes to the tax code, adult children were able to claim their elderly parents as dependants if they paid at least half or more of the cost of their care.
 The total amount came to $4,050 for a personal exemption for each senior.
 As of the current rules, which changed as of 2018, these personal exemptions are no longer allowed.
 However, any relative that qualifies can still be claimed as a dependant.
 To qualify, the senior relative must live with you year-round or they must be a qualifying relative who doesn’t reside in your home.
 Your grandparents, parents, and other direct ancestors do qualify, as do your senior in-laws, even if they do not reside with you.
 That means that if you have placed your relatives in an assisted living community and you pay for their care, they qualify as a dependent for tax deductions.
+For adult children caring for elderly parents, understanding the full eligibility scope of dependents can make Tax Deductions for Assisted Living a powerful financial strategy.

 Medical Deductions, Seniors & Assisted Living

 Assisted living is often paired with skilled nursing care, but not always.
 In order for most seniors to qualify for a deduction of their assisted living expenses, there must be some form of medical assistance provided.
 Medical costs, in general, are tax-deductible for seniors and others regardless of age.
+With medical assistance being a key qualifier, your receipts and records can help validate your eligibility for Tax Deductions for Assisted Living come tax season.

 Seniors who choose to itemize their deductions instead of opting for a standard deduction must follow some simple calculations.
 Any medical and dental cost paid for yourself or paid on your behalf that surpasses 7.5% of your annual adjusted income can be deducted.
 This is a reduction of 10% from previous years, which went into effect as of the 2018 tax season.
 Items that qualify as deductible medical expenses are: